ardyadipta/GetMRSD/README.md

 Inspired by Get Caltech! by Naveen Arun.

-Made just for fun for MRSD Students
+Made just for fun for MRSD Students.
+Ideas inspired by Alex Sher and Brian Boyle in my class :p